 Any cat owner worth his or her salt will want to give kitty some nice fun toys for play.
 One of the best lines of cat toys on today’s market is the catnip toys manufactured by Fat Cat Inc.

 The company started out when a husband and wife team began a family tradition of exchanging handmade holiday gifts for the family cats.
 It began as a joke but eventually became an annual competition.
 Early designs were well received by consumers and retailers so the company decided to expand its operations.
-Sales doubled each year and 15 years later, the Fat Cat Incorporated company joined
+Sales doubled each year and 15 years later, the Fat Cat Incorporated company joined forces with Bamboo, a division of Munchkin Inc.

 What makes these toys so special?
 The designs tend to make owners and their pets laugh.
 Truly, the designs are unique, featuring among others the “Kitty Hoots,” “Really Bad Dog” and the “Doofus Dog Series.”
 The toys are packed with organic catnip that drives felines wild.